sakashyap/fast-lowcalrecipes/README.md

   height="540"
   frameborder="1"
 ></iframe>
-As shown in the graph above, there are many fast recipes with low cook times that our baseline model is able to predict.
+As shown in the graph above, there are many fast recipes with low preparation times that our baseline model is able to predict.
 Based on the log preparation times predicted, one can pick a recipe that falls in the lower sections or higher ones to pick a slow or fast recipe.
+The RMSE for our baseline model was approximately 1.02 for both training and testing erros.
+Since there was very minute difference between the two, we can say that our model generalizes well to unseen data.

 # Final Model

-In our final model, we chose to add other nutrient information, since these are important components of the recipe, and contribute to its cooking method.
+In our final model, we chose to add other nutrient information, since these are important components of the recipe, and contribute to its preparation method.
 We also added the number of ingredients to one of our features to test if having information about the number of ingredients contributes to the preparation time.
 We see that proteins and calories still perform the best, but its performance is improved by utilizing a more improved regression model: Lasso Regression.

-We utilize Lasso Regression to ensure that it selects the features that are best for the prediction with lowest RMSE, by dropping the co-effecients that do not improve the model significantly.
-To ensure that we use the best hyperparameter, we iteratively tested 6 alpha values , and found the lowest value across all our testing features to be for alpha = 1 value.
-Across all our features, we also found that our feature that predicts based on transformed calories and proteins performs the best with lowest RMSE value.
+We utilize Lasso Regression to ensure that it selects the features that are best for the prediction with lowest RMSE, by dropping the coefficients that do not improve the model significantly.
+To ensure that we use the best hyperparameter, we iteratively tested 6 alpha values, and found the lowest value across all our testing features to be for alpha = 1 value.
+Across all our features, we also found that our feature that predicts based on transformed calories performs the best with lowest RMSE value of [0.993,0.982].
+The RMSE for transformed calories and proteins was also the same, suggesting that coefficient for proteins is probably being restricted.
+Similar to our baseline model, the difference between the RMSE values for the training and testing error is very minute, suggesting that our final model generalizes well to unseen data.

+We think that this model performed better as compared to the baseline since the addition of a hyperparameter changed the weightage for each parameter, and prioritized accuracy.
+We see that as compared to our baseline model, our final has a lower RMSE by 0.027 for the training error and 0.038 for the testing error, for our best performing feature (alpha level 1).

+# Fairness Analysis

+To analyze the fairness of our model, we selected to look at the prediction differences in the number of steps.
+On identifying the mean and median to be about 10 steps, we created two groups so that Group X contains those recipes with ‘low’ steps (<10) and Group Y contains those recipes with ‘high’ steps (>10).
+Our null hypothesis is that there is no difference in the performance of the model between the low and high recipes, and we simulate this through a permutation test.
+We shuffle our `high_or_low` column that contains True if it is a low step recipe and False if it is a high step recipe, and calculate the absolute difference between the RMSE.
+On generating this 500 times, we compare it to the true difference between the RMSEs for high and low step recipes.
+We find a p value of 0.0, which shows that we can reject our null in favour of our alternative hypothesis that the model does not predict with the same fairness for high and low step recipes.
+We conclude that this bias may arise from low step recipes that have outliers in the number of minutes taken, since we did not filter for recipes such as baking bread, which have fewer steps, but a large amount of prep time.
+Additionally, we must consider that the way steps are split up vary from person to person, and some people may compress many steps into a single one whereas some may break every step down for a rather simple recipe.
+In future iterations of our model, we plan to filter for different types of recipes and build a model that can intake a parameter to specify this information.